omahs/matic-docs/docs/edge/consensus/bls.md

 `ibft switch` command adds fork setting, which enables BLS in the middle, into `genesis.json`.

 For PoA chain, validators need to be given in the command.
-As with the way of `genesis` command, `--ibft-validators-prefix-path` or `--ibft-validator` flags can be used to specify validator.
+As with the way of `genesis` command, `--ibft-validators-prefix-path` or `--ibft-validator` flags can be used to specify the validator.

 Specify the height from which the chain starts BLS mode for `--from`.